Soap: Parsley Sage Rosemary & Thyme

-Kaolin, often used in fine face powders, is one of the mildest and purest of all natural clays and can be used on even the most sensitive skin.
-Kaolin is soothing, cleansing, and hydrating.
-When used in soap provides a smooth creamy lather.
+Kaolin, often used in fine face powders, is one of the mildest and purest natural clays.
+It is a gentle soothing and cleansing clay.
+When used in soap, it enhances the rich, silkiness of the lather.

-- Organic ground herbs add a touch of gentle exfoliation
+A sprinkling of ground herbs add their own plant-based benefits plus a touch of gentle exfoliation.

 What Should I Use With My Natural Soap to Clean My Body?